Sheridan County Airport: Historical airline service

 Sheridan first received airline service in 1931 when Wyoming Air Service began a route from Denver to Billings, Montana via Cheyenne, Casper, and Sheridan.
 The carrier changed its name to Inland Airlines in 1938 and was bought by Western Airlines in 1944.
 Aircraft operated by Western to the airport included Douglas DC-3s and DC-6Bs followed by Lockheed L-188 Electras and Boeing 737-200s, an example being Denver-Cheyenne-Casper-Sheridan-Billings-Great Falls with some Electras continuing to Calgary.
 In 1966 Western Electras flew Los Angeles-San Diego-Phoenix-Denver-Cheyenne-Casper-Sheridan-Billings.
 Western was the only airline to operate mainline jets to Sheridan; it dropped Sheridan in 1980.
 Aspen Airways (United Express) flew BAe 146-100s Sheridan to United Airlines hub in Denver at times in the late 1980s.

+One of Western's Boeing 737s that was bound for Sheridan landed at Buffalo instead by mistake on July 31, 1979, while flying Western Airlines flight 44.

 Commuter and regional airlines served Sheridan after Western, with flights primarily to Denver, many via Gillette, Wyoming.